sorianom23/RecipesAppSDP25/README.md

 2. Open the `.xcodeproj` or `.xcodeworkspace` file
 3. Make sure your deployment target is **iOS 17+**
 4. Run the app on a simulator or real device

----

-## 👩‍🏫 For Instructors

-This app is modular and easy to extend.
-It is a great starting point for teaching:
-- ViewModel separation
-- Environment injection
-- Observable design patterns
-- MVVM in SwiftUI
-- Data loading from bundled or external JSON